 - You independent variable is type of fertilizer, and you treat crop fields with mixtures 1, 2 and 3 to find out if there is a difference in crop yield.

 The null hypothesis (H0) of ANOVA is that there is no difference among group means.
-The alternate hypothesis (Ha) is that at least one group differs significantly from the overall mean of the dependent variable.
+The alternative hypothesis (Ha) is that at least one group differs significantly from the overall mean of the dependent variable.

-If you only want to compare two groups, use a t-test instead.
+If you only want to compare two groups, use a t test instead.

 How does an ANOVA test work?